ibm-cloud-docs/power-iaas/getting-started.md

 You can quickly deploy a {{site.data.keyword.powerSys_notm}} to meet your specific business needs.
 With a {{site.data.keyword.powerSys_notm}}, you can create a hybrid cloud environment that allows you to easily control workload demands.
 For frequently asked questions about the {{site.data.keyword.powerSys_notm}} service, see [FAQs](/docs/power-iaas?topic=power-iaas-power-iaas-faqs).

+If you're implementing an environment to support an SAP NetWeaver workload, see [Getting started with SAP NetWeaver on IBM Power Systems Virtual Systems on IBM Cloud](/docs/sap-netweaver-power?topic=sap-netweaver-power-getting-started).

 ## Terminology
 {: #terminology}